-- The member's lack of access to available transportation.
+- The member's eligibility for NEMT services. - The member's medical need leading to the requirement for NEMT services and the most economical mode of transportation that meets the member's needs.
+The Broker will maximize use of fixed route transit and individual vehicles, which may be driven by the member, friend, or family member whenever determined more economical and appropriate. - The member's lack of access to available transportation.
 The Broker is to require the member to verbally certify this. - Whether the service for the member is a covered service and whether prior authorization has been granted if required. - The nearest appropriate enrolled provider.
 The Broker will seek to minimize distance traveled, although if a member has recently moved to a new area, the Broker is to allow long distance transportation for up to 90 calendar days if necessary to maintain continuity of care. - Necessity of attendant or assistance request.
-The Broker shall determine if the member needs door-to-door, curb-to-curb or hand-to-hand level of assistance with transportation.
+The Broker shall determine if the member needs door-to-door, curb-to curb, or hand-to-hand level of assistance with transportation.
+Accompanying attendant must be deemed medically necessary by a medical professional and/or identified in a treatment plan.

 The Broker is to educate members on how and when to request NEMT services.
 Requests are to be made at least five business days before the NEMT service is needed.
-Trip requests are to be made using a single toll free number unless otherwise approved by BMS.
+Trip requests are to be made using a single toll-free number unless otherwise approved by the BMS.
 The Broker will also make accommodation for standing orders for repeat trips.
-The Broker will have a process in place to handle such last minute scheduling changes and/or urgent trips.
-After consultation with BMS, the Broker will also implement a system for post-transportation authorization requests.
+Scheduling of trips called in under the five business days requirement, and not verified as urgent by a medical provider, are based on availability of transportation providers and accommodation cannot be guaranteed.
+After consultation with the BMS, the Broker will also implement a system for post-transportation authorization requests.

 Members may request a particular provider but are not guaranteed the use of that provider.

-The Broker is to inform the member or the member's representative, and the transportation provider, of transportation arrangements at least two calendar days prior to the appointment by phone, fax or letter.
-The Broker may group members.
+The Broker is to inform the member or the member's representative, and the transportation provider, of transportation arrangements at least two calendar days prior to the appointment by phone, fax, or letter.
 The Broker may group trips for efficiency.
-The provider may transport family members and/or caregivers if space and conditions allow.
+The provider may transport family members and/or caregivers not meeting legal and/or medical necessity requirements, providing that space and conditions allow.
+Allowance of transport, of family member and/or caregiver is not guaranteed or required of the provider if legal and/or medical necessity requirements are not met.

-Any request for reimbursement for out-of-state travel, other than to in-network providers, must be scheduled and approved by the Broker in advance in order to be eligible for reimbursement.
+Any request for reimbursement for out-of-state travel must be scheduled and approved by the Broker in advance in order to be eligible for reimbursement.
 This includes lodging and meals.